hpc2n/sphinx-lesson-template/content/openmp-basics1.rst

     I think the number is 0.
     ...

-This happens because each thread has its own :code:`number` variable that is separate from the :code:`number` variable declared outside the parallel construct:
+This happens because each thread has its own :code:`number` variable that is separate from the :code:`number` variable declared outside the parallel region:

 .. figure:: img/private.png
     :align: center